bibekanandadatta/Abaqus-UEL-Hydrogel/README.md

-# Abaqus-UEL-Hydrogels
+# Abaqus-UEL-Hydrogel

-Abaqus/Standard user element subroutines for coupled chemo-mechanics of hydrogel
+Abaqus/Standard user element subroutines for coupled chemo-mechanics of hydrogel.
+This repository is under development and unavailable to share to with public.